BoxPistols/looc/README.md

 ### FAQ

+- **Q**: Does it support object type props?
+  **A**: It does set default values so your components does not crash, but there is no input for objects.
+If you do need object props though, the text input is generated anyway, with a string representation of the object, which you can modify and it will be `JSON.parse`d.

 - **Q**: Can I use global CSS styles?
   **A**: If your component relies on some global CSS, then the styles will not apply unless the CSS file is imported directy into the file with component.